redshiftzero/redshiftzero.github.io/content/page/about.md

 ## Previous Projects

 * [SecureDrop](https://github.com/freedomofpress/securedrop).
-I am a maintainer (from 2016-present) and previously was the project lead (from 2017-2020).
+I was a maintainer (from 2016-2021) and previously was the project lead (from 2017-2020).
 This project is a whistleblowing platform used by news organizations to communicate with sources.
 The full list of sites using SecureDrop can be seen in the directory [here](https://securedrop.org/directory/).
 * [OpenOversight](https://github.com/lucyparsons/OpenOversight/).
 I started this project in 2016 and it's now maintained by LPL volunteers.
 This project is a webapp that makes it easier for the public to identify police officers, including for the purpose of complaints.
 It relies on crowdsourced and public data to build a database of police officers in a city.
 It is currently [in use](https://openoversight.com/browse) on the Burlington VT, Chicago, Oakland, Berkeley, and UC Berkeley Police Departments.
 The codebase is also used by [Portland](https://cops.photo) and [Baltimore](https://bpdwatch.com).
 * City of Cincinnati building code prediction (during 2015 Data Science for Social Good): [blog](https://dssg.uchicago.edu/project/proactive-blight-reduction-and-neighborhood-revitalization/) [GitHub repository](https://github.com/dssg/cincinnati2015-public)
 * Data-Driven Early Intervention System for police departments: [GitHub repository](https://github.com/dssg/police-eis).
 Currently developed by [CMU](http://www.datasciencepublicpolicy.org/) and [Benchmark Analytics](https://www.benchmarkanalytics.com/).